WICG/handwriting-recognition/explainer.md

 * `textContext`: A string, the text that comes before the handwriting.
 This can be texts that were previously recognized, or were given as the writing context (e.g. "Write your name here:").
 This is the linguistic context to help disambiguate the handwriting (e.g. “Hello <span style="text-decoration:underline;">world</span>” vs. “Hello <span style="text-decoration:underline;">word</span>”).
 * `alternatives`: A number, the maximum number of alternative predictions.

-Hints won’t guarantee the result will satisfy these constraints.
-For example, proving the characters hint won’t guarantee the prediction result will only contain these characters.
+Hints won't guarantee the result will satisfy these constraints.
+For example, proving the characters hint won't guarantee the prediction result will only contain these characters.

 ### The prediction result